European bank shares fall as crisis leaves mark

 GRAPHIC-Credit Suisse rescuehttps://tmsnrt.rs/3Fz4qbM

-INSTANT VIEW 3-SVB-focused Fed hikes rates 25 bp, suggests one more on horizon[INSTANT VIEW 3-SVB-focused Fed hikes rates 25 bp, suggests one more on horizon]

-(Reporting by Reuters bureaues; Writing by Toby Chopra Editing by Tomasz Janowski)
+(Reporting by Reuters bureaus; Writing by Toby Chopra Editing by Tomasz Janowski)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.